American options valuation in time-dependent jump-diffusion models via integral equations and characteristic functions: Numerical examples

 where $T$ denotes the option's maturity.
 The specific parameter values are provided in Table~\ref{tab2}

 For this test, we set the initial parameters to $S_0 = 100, K = 100, T = 0.25$.
 The dynamics of the model’s time-dependent parameters are illustrated in Fig.~\ref{rqTheta}.

 We solve \eqref{Vol32_1} by discretizing the right-hand-side integral using trapezoidal quadrature with 26 evenly spaced points $t_i \in [0,T]$ (creating 25 intervals).
 Following \cite{FangOosterlee2008}, we set the domain truncation parameters as $b = -a = 10$ to adequately capture the characteristic function's cumulants.
 The solution proceeds backward in time from the terminal condition $X_B(T^-,v) = \min(1, r(T)/q(T))$.
-At each discrete time point $t_i$ ($i = 1,\dots,25$), we determine $X_B(t_i),v$ by solving \eqref{Vol32_1}.
-The fixed grid points allow us to exploit the identity
+At each discrete time point $t_i$ ($i = 1,\dots,25$), we determine $X_B(t_i,v)$ by solving \eqref{Vol32_1}.

-Therefore, the values $\phi\left(u, \frac{k \pi}{\Delta}; 0, v\right)$ need only be computed once, stored, and reused throughout the backward recursion.
-This optimization significantly reduces computational costs by eliminating redundant calculations.
+Computing $J(k,m)$ can be done very efficiently using a discrete cosine transform (DCT).
+The computational complexity of the method is: (a) computing the internal integral in $x$ (analytic evaluation): $O(N_x N_v)$; (b) computing DCT for each $k$: $O(N_x N_v \log N_v)$; (c) final summation: $O(N_x N_v)$; so, in total, $O(N_x N_v \log N_v)$.
+This is far better than the naive $O(N_x N_v \cdot N_{\text{quad}}^2)$, where $N_{\text{quad}}$ refers to the number of quadrature points used for numerical integration in each dimension if we were to compute the double integral using numerical quadrature (e.g., Gaussian quadrature or Simpson's rule).

 We implement our algorithm in MATLAB, using the \verb|fsolve| function to solve the nonlinear equation for $X_B(t_i)$.
 For each step, we use $X_B(t_{i+1},v)$ as the initial guess, which typically leads to convergence within 3-5 iterations, achieving an absolute tolerance of approximately $10^{-12}$.
-For the COS method implementation, we consider two cases; with $N = 32$ the elapsed time for the entire curve $X_B(t_i,v), t_i \in [0,T], \, i \in [1,25]$ is 25 seconds, while with $N = 64$ the elapsed time increases to 58 seconds.
+For the COS method implementation, we consider two cases; with $N_x = N_v = 32$ the elapsed time for the entire curve $X_B(t_i,v), t_i \in [0,T], \, i \in [1,25]$ is 25 seconds, while with $N_x = N_v = 64$ the elapsed time increases to 58 seconds.

 The computational time is primarily driven by the evaluation of complex-valued special functions in \eqref{CF32}.
 For comparison, in the Heston model, where the CF includes two exponential terms, one logarithm, and one square root, the execution time decreases significantly to just 0.08 seconds.
 For industrial applications, further speed improvements can be achieved by employing the NUFFT, since according to \cite{AndersenNUFFT}, the NUFFT is approximately 40 times faster than the COS method.
 Furthermore, implementing the entire algorithm in C++ reduces computation time to the microsecond range.